Telecommunication-Telemedia-Assessment/V-BMS360/README.md

 # Build from source

-To compile the project, only two dependencies are required:
+To compile the project, only three dependencies are required:

    - Eigen (tested with 3.3.3, any version beyond should work)